Everyone who loves the Bible should celebrate Purim

 And Mordecai wrote these things and sent letters to all the Jews, near and far, who were in all the provinces of King Ahasuerus, to establish among them that they should celebrate yearly the fourteenth and fifteenth days of the month of Adar, as the days on which the Jews had rest from their enemies, as the month which was turned from sorrow to joy for them, and from mourning to a holiday; that they should make them days of feasting and joy, of sending presents to one another and gifts to the poor.

 The Jewish people in the Persian Empire had experienced a harrowing 12 months.
-In an anti-Semitic maneuver, Haman, a government official described as “the enemy of the Jews,” dictated a letter to “governors and rulers” calling for the annihilation of the Jewish populations.
+In an anti-Semitic maneuver, Haman—who is the government official described as “the enemy of the Jews”—dictated a letter to governors and rulers calling for the annihilation of the Jewish populations.

-The letter became law and was irrevocable targeting the entire Jewish population living in the Persian Empire.
-With legal authority to carry out his anti-Semitic plan of annihilation, the date for the massacre was set 12 months later on the 13th of Adar.
+Haman’s letter became law and was irrevocable in targeting the entire Jewish population living in the Persian Empire.
+He ordered that officials should strategically organize for the massacre set 12 months later on the 13th of Adar.

-But God—who is not once mentioned by name and appears to be hidden in the account—providentially established Esther (Hebrew: Hadassah) as queen consort to the Persian monarch Xerxes.
+But God—who is not once mentioned by name and therefore appears to be hidden in the account—had providentially established Esther (Hebrew: Hadassah) as queen consort to the Persian monarch Xerxes.
 Although her Jewish identity was not widely known, Esther’s position provided the opportunity to intervene on behalf of all Jewish people threatened by Haman’s evil plan (1).

-The law could not be rescinded, but ultimately a clause was added allowing the Jewish people to defend themselves against the enemies seeking their destruction; and, the Jewish community was saved!
+The law could not be rescinded.
+Ultimately, a clause was added allowing the Jewish people to defend themselves against the enemies seeking their destruction.
+And, the Jewish community was saved!

-Mordecai was promoted and he immediately instituted the Feast of Purim.
+Mordecai was promoted.
+He immediately instituted the Feast of Purim.
 It was a jubilant occasion celebrated by every Jewish person in the Persian Empire to demonstrate unity as a people.
 The same is true to the present day.
 Regardless of geographic location, religious affiliation or cultural background, the Jewish people celebrate Purim as a unified people.

 To reinforce the unifying spirit of Purim, mishloach manot (sending portions) is observed in compliance with Mordecai’s edict (v.
 23).
 Baskets filled with ready-to-eat food and beverages are sent to friends and neighbors as part of the joyful celebration today.
-Not only does the provision assure that everyone will be able to enjoy a variety of foods for their feast, but a spirit of goodwill and unity connects the worldwide Jewish community.
+Not only does the provision assure that everyone will be able to enjoy a variety of foods, but a spirit of goodwill and unity connects the worldwide Jewish community.